learningequality/kolibri-docs/docs/install/_initial_setup.rst

 #. **Enable passwords for learners.** Simplified sign-in, without the password requirement, allows easier access for younger learners.

   	.. figure:: img/enable-passwords.png
-	   :alt: Select if learners must type in their passwords to sign-in to Kolibri.
+	   :alt: Step 5 of 7 where you can select if learners must type in their passwords to sign-in to Kolibri, or use just their username.

 	   Select if learners must type in their passwords to sign-in to Kolibri.